 Another sport that has become popular in New Zealand since the 1990s is paramotoring – essentially motorised paragliding.
 The pilot wears a motor at the back of his or her harness to achieve and maintain altitude.
 Once airborne, the pilot can switch off the motor and soar as if paragliding.
 Paramotoring makes it possible to fly in places and conditions not suitable for paragliding.
 It is governed by the Recreational Aircraft Association.
 A New Zealand paramotoring rally was held in February 2005.

 The association is involved with the biennial Warbirds Over Wanaka airshow.
-Started by aviation entrepreneur Sir Tim Wallis in 1988, the show has become the largest of its kind in the southern hemisphere, attracting crowds of around 100,000.
+Started by aviation entrepreneur Sir Tim Wallis in 1988, the show has become the largest of its kind in the southern hemisphere, attracting crowds of around 100,000 at Easter in even-numbered years.

 Annabel, Ross, ed.
 Hang gliding in New Zealand.
 Wellington: INL Print, 1976.